gabrielsanchez/curriculum-2u/datascience/data-visualization/visualizing-data-with-plotly/lesson.md

 ### Coding Assessment

 Practice the concepts from this lesson using this [notebook](https://colab.research.google.com/drive/1Lo4xHUx_PSZJgvJEjtXeykAcqTr1u1lh?usp=sharing).
-After completing the exercises, save your notebook to GitHub and submit the link for grading
+After completing the exercises, save your notebook to GitHub and submit the link for grading.

-### Knowledge Check
+### Knowledge Check (or interactive Q&A AI simulation activity)

-Here are three **multiple-choice questions** based on the lesson content to test students' understanding of Plotly and its features:

----

 #### **Question 1: What is Plotly primarily used for?**
 1. Creating static, non-interactive charts.